takahiroaoki/make-qrcode/README.md

 ## How to use

-1. Execute the following command, replacing the environment variables of TEXT and FILE_NAME with your own.
+1. Replacing the environment variables of TEXT and FILE_NAME with your own, execute the following command.
 TEXT is the word which would be converted to QR code, and FILE_NAME is the output name.
 ```
 $ docker-compose run --rm -e TEXT=text -e FILE_NAME=file_name qrcode
 ```